-The Forensic Entomology Lab was established in 1999 with the initial support from the British Columbia Proceeds of Crime and Simon Fraser University.
+The Forensic Entomology Lab was established in 1999 with initial support from the British Columbia Proceeds of Crime and Simon Fraser University.
 This high-security, state-of-the-art facility provides a context for excellent and innovative research, support collaborative partnerships in Entomology and Forensics here and abroad.
-This lab provides a venue for training at a variety of levels including technical staff, volunteers, undergraduate students, graduate students, and criminology professionals.
-Some of the current areas of research include effects of marine submergence on carrion decomposition and arthropod colonization, insect succession on carrion in different biogeoclimatic zones, Calliphoridae development and taxonomy, and entomotoxicology.
+This lab provides a venue for training at a variety of levels including graduate students, volunteers, undergraduate students, and criminology professionals.

 CENTRE FOR RESTORATIVE JUSTICE